barharding/PyBer_Analysis/README.md

 ### Weekly Fare Analysis

+**_Figure 3: Weekly Fares City Type_**

 ![City Type Summary](/analysis/Total_Fare_by_city_Type.png)

+The line chart simply shows the total revenue per week by city type.
+Revenue is highest in the urban city total however it has the most cities which is 66 as compared with suburban at 36 cities, and just 18 for rural.

 ## Summary
 Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

 Before summarizing the results and drawing conclusions is important to list what we don't know about the data which might skew the observations.
-For example, fares for ride-sharing services are based on distance and duration this is likely common for each city type but it is entirely possible that the prices applied to this algorythm are different by city type.
+For example, fares for ride-sharing services are based on distance and duration, this is likely common for each city type, but it is entirely possible that the prices applied to this algorythm might be different by city type.
 This analysis assumed it was the same price in all city types.
 In addition, ride-share services often provide a selection of service types like green, luxury, or economic which would have their own price points and once again it is unclear if this type of variety existed in the data we assume it is not a factor.

 There are other limitations in this data set which included could proved insightful.
 First, the data set is for 5 months of the year which may or may not be representative of all periods.
 Furthermore, additional city characteristics could provide more insights.
 For example, if you have two cities which are relatively the same in population size you might expect the number of ride and fare averages however things like household average incomes, the number of sporting or entertainment venues, and strength of local economy will likely impact consumer behaviour not to mention the number of competitors in the city.
 Other considerations are the types of roads in the city such as paved vs dirt or toll highways vs free which can have an impact on the average fare prices because the duration variable in the pricing algorythm would increase or decrease.